SumoLogic/sumologic-documentation/docs/search/subqueries.md

 You can use subqueries in the [search expression](get-started-with-search/build-search/keyword-search-expressions.md) of your query (before the first pipe, \|) and with [where](search-query-language/search-operators/where.md) and [if](search-query-language/search-operators/if-operator-and.md) operators.

 :::important
 This syntax uses square brackets `[ ]` to wrap a subquery.
-Normally these indicate an [optional argument] (../01Start-Here/03About-Sumo-Logic/Help_Documentation_Styles.md), however these highlighted brackets are required for subqueries.
+Normally these indicate an optional argument, however these highlighted brackets are required for subqueries.
 :::

 **Search expression syntax:**